 Undifferentiated Sarcoma

-Undifferentiated sarcoma is is a type of soft tissue sarcoma, also called unclassified sarcoma.30
+Undifferentiated sarcoma is a type of soft tissue sarcoma, also called unclassified sarcoma.30

 Pain and Nasal Cancer

-Most dog cancers do not cause pain, but that’s not the case with nose cancer, no matter what the cancer type.
+Most dog cancers do not cause pain, but that’s not the case with nose cancer, no matter the type.

 Nose cancer in dogs can be painful.
 If you think about your own pain when you have something going on in your head, you can assume your dog feels something similar.
-There is not a lot of “extra room” in the head, and any extra pressure or obstruction can cause discomfort or pain.
+There is not much “extra room” in the head, and any extra pressure or obstruction can cause discomfort or pain.

 Stats and Facts about Nose Cancer in Dogs